Inflation in Norway

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its monetary policy meeting on 18 June, the Executive Board of Norges Bank unanimously decided to hold the sight deposit rate at 0.00%.
+At its monetary policy meeting on 16 June, the Executive Board of Norges Bank once again voted to keep the sight deposit rate at its record low of 0.00%.